What does collaborative program mean?

 Can I apply to live in residence on the McMaster campus?

 No. Students enrolled in the Nursing collaborative degree program are eligible to apply to the Mohawk College residence located at the Fennell Campus on the Hamilton mountain.
 City buses stop at the residence and the trip to the Mohawk-McMaster Institute takes approximately 30 minutes.
-There is also information available regarding off-campus housing on the Off-Campus Housing page.

 No. Once you are accepted into the nursing program, you may apply for advanced credit for university degree courses already taken.
-This does not mean that you will be able to "fast track" or complete the degree in less than four years.
+This does not mean that you will be able to "fast track" or complete the degree in less than three years.

-Can I do BScN courses online?
+Can I do Post Diploma RPN to BScN courses online?

 No. The program is not offered online as theory and clinical courses run concurrently throughout the program.

 How do I find out if I will receive advanced credit for previous university courses?